The Individuals with Disabilities Education Act (IDEA)

 What is Section 619?

-The Preschool Grants Program, Section 619 of Part B of IDEA, is a federal grant program intended to help states ensure that all preschool-aged children (age 3‐5) with disabilities receive free appropriate special education and related services in their least restrictive environment.
+The Preschool Grants Program—Part B, Section 619 of IDEA—is a federal grant program intended to help states ensure that all preschool-aged children ages 3–5 with disabilities receive free appropriate special education and related services in their least restrictive environment.